Danrus1100/faskt/README.md

 # FASKT

-This is my template for client-side fabric mods.
+This is my template for client-side fabric mods on kotlin.
 Be free to use

 # Futures:
 1. 1.20 - 1.21.5 support